[Coronavirus] EU leaders back trillion-euro recovery plan

 EU Council president Charles Michel said after the meeting that the fund should be "of a sufficient magnitude, targeted towards the sectors and geographical parts of Europe most affected".

-The size of the EU budget will need to increase which has been planned around €1 trillion, von der Leyen added.
+The size of the EU budget will need to increase with around €1 trillion, von der Leyen added.

-"We need to increase its firepower to be able to generate the necessary investment across the whole EU and therefore we will propose to increase the so-called headroom," she said.
+"We need to increase its firepower to be able to generate the necessary investments across the whole EU and therefore we will propose to increase the so-called headroom," she said.

 "Our current estimates of the needs lead us to think that an own resources ceiling of around 2 percent of GNI [gross national income] for two or three years instead of the 1.2 percent will be required," she added.